manifold-systems/manifold/docs/articles/class_objects_arent_oop.md

 ## That's about it
 In my view none of these are critical, there are certainly workarounds for all of them.
-It's just a bit peculiar to me that Class objects are not object-oriented.
-Maybe it was difficult for the Sun/Oracle guys to wedge this in with generics?
-Or maybe this would involve a new bytecode instruction "InvokeStaticVirtual" that isn't worth the trouble?
-Or maybe it's just a bad idea.
+It's just a bit peculiar to me that Class objects do not already behave this way.
+Since generics are pretty much required for the practical use of these features, perhaps it was difficult for the Sun/Oracle guys to wedge this in with generics?
+Or maybe this would involve a new bytecode instruction "InvokeStaticVirtual" that was deemed not worth the trouble?
+Or maybe none of this was ever considered?
 In any case I do find myself bumping into this every so often and wonder, why?